radio4000/.github/profile/README.md

 # [radio4000](https://radio4000.com) [ r4000, r4k, r4 ]

-This github organisation is the new `alpha` version of radio4000 systems (migration to supabase, from dependency firebase).
+This github organisation is the new `prototype` version of radio4000 systems (migration to supabase, from dependency firebase).

 The new architecture of repositories (WIP) is currently: